 - What to do if a creditor takes you to court

-Tell the organisation you owe money to (the creditor) that you are experiencing financial hardship because you or a family member has cancer.
+Let the organisation you owe money to (the creditor) know that you are experiencing financial hardship because you or a family member has cancer.
 The creditor may agree that you can:

 - stop making repayments for a short time, such as 6–12 months

 - make lower repayments for a short time

 - change to interest-only repayments for a specified period

 Making a payment arrangement as soon as possible can protect your credit rating.
 Your credit history and rating are recorded in a credit report produced by a credit reporting agency.
 If you apply for a loan in the future, the lender will usually ask your permission to check this credit report before approving the loan.

 → Contact the creditor to make a payment arrangement.
 If you come to an agreement, make sure you get it in writing, and check what interest and fees you’ll need to pay.
 Speak to a lawyer or financial counsellor if you need help understanding the documents.
 If you cannot reach an agreement, see Apply for a hardship variation.

 A hardship variation is a formal process where you ask your credit provider to change the terms of your loan contract.

 To seek a hardship variation, you’ll need to meet three criteria:

 - your loan is for a personal purpose, not a business loan (home loans, personal loans and car loans usually qualify)